The infamous side note: -maru is a masculine suffix. Yes, Yashamaru was his uncle.

 The words and acoustics meant they were in the hallway.
 And of course the other speaker was Kakashi, there to see her sprawled across what had to be Gaara's lap like a sacrifice to some bloodthirsty demigod.
-It took concentration to keep from showing that she was awake, to keep her breathing slow and even and to not pull away from the sand supporting what parts of her his legs couldn't.
-She still blamed it on the fact that her sleep-fogged mind wasn't fully alert yet and not on her own curiosity that she stayed motionless.
+It took concentration to keep from showing she was awake, to keep her breathing slow and even and to not pull away from the sand supporting what parts of her his legs couldn't.
+She blamed her continued motionlessness on the fact that her sleep-fogged mind wasn't fully alert yet and not on her own curiosity.

 "So you'd just carry her out?
 She's not yours, you know."
 Through all of it, her former instructor tried to maintain his air of good humor.
-She knew from experience that he had picked the wrong person to hold out against.
+She knew from experience that he'd picked the wrong person to hold out against.

-"Yes and no." Gaara's fingers skimmed through her hair again, making her wonder how much of a mess he'd made of it.
+"Yes and no." Gaara ran his fingers through her hair again; she wondered how much of a mess he'd made of it.
 "She's her own person.
 She thinks, she talks, she fights, she smiles . . ."
 A pause.
 "She thinks that what I think matters.
 She talks to me.
 She fights me when others would refuse to stand against me, and then she smiles at me.
 She is mine."

 "And don't take the moral high horse with me.
 I push her.
 The Fifth pushes her.
 Now she pushes herself."
 Another pause, his fingertips gently brushing her face in a gesture probably meant just to disturb their observer.
 "It's become familiar."